janekelin/elise-godskesen-website/src/pages/blog.md

 date: "2020-04-03"
 ---

-Welcome to my blog where I write about all front.end things.
+Welcome to my blog where I write about all front-end things.

 Funky JS, mystical CSS, and lots of contemplations about developer's journey.